juvenstu/real-estate-marketplace/README.md

-# Real Estate Marketplace
+# Reesma

 ## Overview

-Welcome to Real Estate Marketplace, an immersive and intuitive web application meticulously crafted using MERN Stack by Juvens Tuyizere, a software engineer renowned for creating technically sound and visually captivating web applications using cutting-edge technologies in a scalable manner.
+Welcome to Reesma, an immersive and intuitive real estate marketplace web application meticulously crafted using MERN Stack by Juvens Tuyizere, a software engineer renowned for creating technically sound and visually captivating web applications using cutting-edge technologies in a scalable manner.
 This project was created for portfolio building.

 ## Features